justinchuntingho/Introduction-to-Computational-Text-Analysis-and-Social-Media-Research-using-R/README.md

 # Introduction-to-Computational-Text-Analysis-and-Social-Media-Research-using-R
 An inter-semester course for Sciences Po, School of Research

-# Setup Instructions
+## Setup Instructions

+To fully particpate in the course, there are three things you need to do: 1. obtain Authorization for Twitter Academic Research Product Track, 2. install R and R Studio, and 3. install Facepager.
+See below for the detailed instructions.

-## Authorization for Twitter Academic Research Product Track
+### 1. Authorization for Twitter Academic Research Product Track

 In order to use the course material to fetch data from TWitter, you will first need to obtain an authorization token from the Twitter Academic Research Product Track.
 You will find details about the process of obtaining authorization [here](https://developer.twitter.com/en/products/twitter-api/academic-research).
 Press `Apply →` under the Basic tier to start the application process (you need to have a Twitter account).